State of Missouri v. Celia, a Slave: Aftermath

 The day after the jury reached their verdict, Celia's defense team requested that the court "set aside the verdict of the jury... and grant a new trial."
 Judge Hall denied their request and sentenced Celia to be "hanged by the neck until dead on the sixteenth day of November 1855."
 Celia's defense team then requested for an appeal to be heard by the Supreme Court of Missouri.
 The appeal was granted, but Judge Hall refused to issue a stay of execution order to guarantee that Celia would not be executed before her appeal could be heard.
 On the night of November 11, 1855, just five days before she was scheduled to be hanged, Celia was taken from her jail cell.
 She was returned to her cell sometime after her original date of execution had passed and given a new execution date, December 21.
 After her return, Celia's defense team wrote a letter to Judge Abiel Leonard of the Supreme Court of Missouri, explaining that Celia had been "taken out by someone" and that they felt "more than ordinary interest in behalf of the girl Celia, believing that she did the act (of slaying Newsom) to prevent a forced sexual assault."
 They also included a record of Celia's case, which they asked the Supreme Court to review, and requested for a stay of execution order to be issued to ensure that Celia would not be executed before the Supreme Court had a chance to review her case.
 The Supreme Court responded on December 14, 1855, and stated that "upon an examination of the record and proceedings of the Circuit Court of Callaway County in the above case, it is thought proper to refuse the prayer of the petitioner....
 It is therefore ordered by the Court, that an order for the Stay of the execution in this case be refused."

 Celia was hanged on December 21, 1855, at 2:30 p.m.

 At the request of her descendants, Celia was posthumously pardoned by Governor Mike Parson on December 20, 2024.

 Legal status of slavery

 Celia's trial took place at a time when slavery was an extremely contentious issue in America, and the verdict had important implications for the legal status of enslaved persons, particularly black women.
-At that time, slaveowners were allowed to rape, when the legal status of slaves as property offered few protections or privileges of law.
+At that time, enslavers were allowed to rape, when the legal status of the enslaved as property offered few protections or privileges of law.
 Legally, Celia was only seen as a human subject when she was being punished.
 As Saidiya Hartman states, "As Missouri v.
 Celia demonstrated, the enslaved could neither give nor refuse consent, nor offer reasonable resistance, yet they were criminally responsible and liable.
 The slave was recognized as a reasoning subject, who possessed intent and rationality, solely in the context of criminal liability."

+The case also implicated white women who had continuously looked the other way as their husbands and male family members raped enslaved women.